-In the following article, we will explain how the internet has affected society so dramatically since it became publicly available in 1991 - transforming everything from communication and social interaction to shopping and entertainment.
+In the following article, we will explain how the internet affects societies so dramatically since it became publicly available in 1991 - transforming everything from communication and social interaction to shopping and entertainment.

 Even when compared with the development of air travel, nuclear weapons, and the contraceptive pill, the internet is arguably still the greatest invention of the 20th century.

 What began as a largely technical, read-only universe has grown into one of the most important mediums in history.